-- a-Si:H is typically deposited by plasma decomposition of SiH4, with other gases added for doping and alloying. - Silane decomposes spontaneously at temperatures above ~450°C, forming polycrystalline or epitaxial silicon. - Amorphous films can result at T < 550 °C, but films are typically of low quality because hydrogen is not retained. - The deposition of a-Si:H requires a source of energy to dissociate the silane molecule. - The first plasma deposition system for amorphous silicon was developed by Chittick et al. (1969). - Most reactors are designed in a diode configuration where the plasma is confined between two parallel electrodes. - Deposition usually lakes place at a gas pressure of 0.1-1 Torr, which is the optimum pressure to sustain the plasma. - Amorphous Si can be deposited by a variety of methods, but PECVD (aka RF plasma, or glowdischarge deposition) is the most common
+- a-Si:H is typically deposited by plasma decomposition of SiH4, with other gases added for doping and alloying. - Silane decomposes spontaneously at temperatures above ~450°C, forming polycrystalline or epitaxial silicon. - Amorphous films can result at T < 550 °C, but films are typically of low quality because hydrogen is not retained. - The deposition of a-Si:H requires a source of energy to dissociate the silane molecule. - Most reactors are designed in a diode configuration where the plasma is confined between two parallel electrodes. - Deposition usually lakes place at a gas pressure of 0.1-1 Torr, which is the optimum pressure to sustain the plasma. - Amorphous Si can be deposited by a variety of methods, but PECVD (aka RF plasma, or glow-discharge deposition) is the most common